hankbao/libreboot/www/git.md

 submit a pull request for, between the two repositories, and then click "Submit".

-When this is done, Leah Rowe (maintainer of the main repository) or someone else (with push access) will review your patch, and decide whether to merge it.
+Once you have issued a Pull Request, the Libreboot maintainers will be notified via email.
+If you do not receive a fast enough response from the project, then you could also notify the project via the #libreboot channel on FreeNode.

 Relevant links to bug trackers for discussing development (especially patch review) are on [../tasks/](tasks.md)

-###  Method 1: Host a fork

-Give the checkout details to [Leah Rowe](contrib.md), along with information on which commits in what branch contain your changes.

 **Check [\#githosting](#githosting), for a list of Git hosting providers that we recommend.**